Funnykid7/raspberrypi-arduino-streamdeck/README.md

 ## Software Requirements

 * Raspberry Pi OS (or a similar Linux distribution)
+* OS must be running on X11 display server, not
+  Wayland
 * Python 3
 * Arduino IDE (Installed on any computer to upload the sketch to the Arduino)
 * Required Python Libraries: `pyserial`, `pynput`